Skip to main content

 Performance

-This columns gives the information on required peak throughput
+This column gives information on the observed peak throughput

-This columns gives the information on available Max throughput
+This column gives the information on the recommended Max throughput

 Observed maximum throughput in MB per second.